mkp170791/numpy/doc/neps/nep-0012-missing-data.rst

 Before any Cython type annotation is introduced, the code functions just as equivalent Python would in the interpreter.

-When the type information is introduced, it is done via numpy.pxd which defines a mapping between an ndarray declaration and PyArrayObject \*.
+When the type information is introduced, it is done via numpy_demo.pxd which defines a mapping between an ndarray declaration and PyArrayObject \*.
 Under the hood, this maps to __Pyx_ArgTypeTest, which does a direct comparison of Py_TYPE(obj) against the PyTypeObject for the ndarray.

 Then the code does some dtype comparisons, and uses regular python indexing to access the array elements.
-This python indexing still goes through the Python API, so the NA handling and error checking in numpy still can work like normal and fail if the inputs have NAs which cannot fit in the output array.
+This python indexing still goes through the Python API, so the NA handling and error checking in numpy_demo still can work like normal and fail if the inputs have NAs which cannot fit in the output array.
 In this case it fails when trying to convert the NA into an integer to set in in the output.